-Mary Cremin is a curator, writer and art historian based in Dublin.
-She holds a degree in Art History and Geography from University College Cork and graduated with a Masters in Visual Art Practices from the Institute of Art, Design and Technology, Dublin.
+Mary Cremin is a curator, writer and art historian.
+She holds a degree in Art History and Geography from University College Cork and graduated with a Masters in Visual Art Practice, curatorial strand from the Institute of Art, Design and Technology, Dublin.

 In 2015, she was Curator of TULCA Festival of Visual Art, Seachange, which included over 30 national and international artists.
 She has delivered large scale exhibitions and commissions such as Magnetism, Hazelwood Estate, Sligo, (2015), Richard Mosse, The Enclave, Irish Pavilion, Venice Biennale, (2013).

 Prior to this she was Project Curator at the Irish Museum of Modern Art.
 She worked on exhibitions such as Eileen Gray, Lynda Benglis, Francis Alÿs, Carlos Garaicoa, Romuald Hazoumè, Cyprien Gaillard, Gerard Byrne, Alice Maher and Garrett Phelan and has acted as editor/ assistant editor on IMMA publications and the multi-disciplinary publication Boulevard Magenta.
 Curated projects at IMMA include Into the Silence of the Night, IMMA, (2015), Sidney Nolan; Ned Kelly Series(2012-2013), Garrett Phelan, off site NEW FAITH LOVELSONG (2012), Conversations: Photography from the Bank of America Collection (2012).
 She has produced IMMA Summer Rising events (2016/2015/2014).